 Navigation auf uzh.ch

-The University of Zurich has roughly 27,700 students and 9,500 employees.
-The University has approximately 22,000 rooms distributed throughout some 200 buildings.
+The University of Zurich has roughly 27,800 students and 9,900 employees.
+The University has approximately 350,000 square meters of main usable area distributed throughout some 200 buildings.
 These numbers alone show the importance of carefully using energy and other resources for heating, commuting, business trips, cafeterias, lighting, computers, and other work and study-related activities.
 The Sustainability Team aims to coordinate already existing projects at UZH and to develop new initiatives.
 Our overall goal: To work together with UZH staff and students to make university operations more and more sustainable and to contribute to UZH's commitment towards climate neutrality in 2030.

 Through the purchase of energy and other goods and services, UZH causes direct and indirect greenhouse gas emissions (GHG emissions, measured in CO2 equivalents, CO2e).